Meditation for February 21st

 Laughter

 Laughing is a great way to let go of stress.
 Finding humor is a sign of a healthy way of living.
-Being able to look back and laugh at your own mistakes is essential to the growing process.
-When we find others who have gone through similar harrowing adventures, we can laugh together, for we are now on the other side.
+Being able to look back and laugh at your own mistakes is essential to growth.
+When we find others who have gone through similar harrowing adventures, we can laugh together, for finding common trauma helps us feel connected.

 Laughing at your own mistakes makes you a smart person, but laughing at other people’s mistakes makes you a wise person.
 We learn to laugh at life by watching people fail at it and laughing at them.
-It is meditative to point at the person lying on the ground after rolling off the roof trying to clean the leaves out, but found out the hard way to anchor the ladder on a flat solid surface and not in uneven muddy lawn, and laugh at them.
-You now learned a lesson by remembering how funny watching the person groan and quiver in pain and how that brought tears to your eyes laughing so hard.
+It is meditative to point at the person lying on the ground after rolling off the roof, trying to clean the leaves out of the gutter, but who found out the hard way to anchor the ladder on a flat, solid surface, not on an uneven, muddy lawn, and laugh at them.
+You now remember how funny it was to watch the person groan and quiver in pain, and how that brought tears to your eyes as you laughed so hard.

-Laughing is also a way to not ever say you’re sorry.
-You can say anything, and as long as you laugh immediately, you don’t owe an apology.
-You are showing the person you are offending that you are just finding something funny and not offensive while at the same time helping that person find humor in the world around him or her.
-Laughing is also a great way to soften the blow when you need to teach that person a lesson, correct, break up or fire that person.
+Laughing is also a way to avoid saying you’re sorry.
+After saying anything, and as long as you laugh immediately, you don’t owe an apology.
+You are showing the person you are offending that you are just finding something funny, not offensive, while at the same time helping that person find humor in the world around them.
+Laughing is also a great way to soften the blow when you need to teach that person a lesson, break up with them, or fire them.
+The best form of constructive criticism is through busting the person’s balls.

 You can’t have tragedy without comedy.